alexdlukens/eventit-py/README.md

 # EventIT Library for Python

-This repo is intended to be the core event tracking framework that will be built-upon in other applications (e.g. Authentication event tracking, logs, etc.)
+This repo is intended to be the core event tracking framework that will be built-upon in other applications

 ## Overview

-Pass for now
+In this context, an event is a "log", as a dictionary with pre-defined fields.
+These fields are defined in Pydantic models, which validate the event during the logging process.

+### Features
+- Pydantic validation
+- Custom user-defined metrics
+- Support for various backend data-storage services (MongoDB as primary data backend)
+- Support for different "types" of events, such as rate-based, authentication-based, etc. (TODO)
+- Integration with cross-platform frameworks, such as OpenTelemetry, Flask, FastAPI, etc. (TODO)

 ## Developer details